hashicorp/terraform-provider-aws/website/docs/r/mq_broker.html.markdown

 * `time_of_day` - (Required) The time, in 24-hour format. e.g. `02:00`
 * `time_zone` - (Required) The time zone, UTC by default, in either the Country/City format, or the UTC offset format. e.g. `CET`

-~> **NOTE:** although terraform allows updating, AWS currently does not support updating the maintenance window beyond resource creation.
+~> **NOTE:** AWS currently does not support updating the maintenance window beyond resource creation.

 ### `logs`